hucancode/vulkan-c3/README.md

 ```

 # Running

-Simply run `make` to run the program.
-Or if you want debug build, run `make debug`.
+`make shader` to compile GLSL shader to SPIRV if you haven't done so.
-`make shader` to compile GLSL shader to SPIRV.
+Simply run `c3c run` to run the program.